Close Menu

 What Is Indoor Air Quality and Why Does It Matter?

 Indoor air quality (IAQ) describes the condition of air within enclosed environments, characterized by pollutant levels and comfort factors.
 The typical indoor space contains numerous potential contaminants—from dust and mold spores to volatile organic compounds (VOCs), pet dander, and cooking particulates.
-When IAQ deteriorates, it can trigger a cascade of health issues: allergic reactions, worsened asthma symptoms, headaches, unexplained fatigue, respiratory irritation, and connections to more serious health conditions over time.
+When indoor air quality slips, you might notice it first as scratchy eyes, a nagging cough, or that afternoon slump you can’t explain—and over time, poor air can worsen asthma, trigger migraines, or even strain your heart.
+Prolonged exposure to poor indoor air quality has been linked by the EPA to increased risks of chronic respiratory diseases, cardiovascular issues, and even cognitive decline in older adults.

 The health implications become particularly concerning for vulnerable populations.
 Children, the elderly, and individuals with pre-existing respiratory conditions often experience more severe reactions to contaminated indoor air, making IAQ improvement a crucial health consideration for many households.